pbougie/mac-dev-env/source/apache.html.markdown

 > **Dependencies:** [PCRE](/pcre/)
 > **Version:** <span id="version">2.4.20</span>

 The **Apache HTTP Server** is an open-source web server that was released in 1995.
-It has been the most popular web server on the Internet since April 1996.

 ### Get the Code